rupinder-developer/MySQLees/README.md

 ## Bind MySQLees

-The very first step for using MySQLees is that you need to bind MySQLees with the official [MySQL Package](https://www.npmjs.com/package/mysql).
+The very first step for using MySQLees is that you need to bind MySQLees with the official <a href="https://www.npmjs.com/package/mysql" target="_blank">MySQL Package</a>.

-First, we need to install official [MySQL Package](https://www.npmjs.com/package/mysql).
+First, we need to install official <a href="https://www.npmjs.com/package/mysql" target="_blank">MySQL Package</a>.

 ```sh
 $ npm install --save mysql
 ```

-After installing [MySQL](https://www.npmjs.com/package/mysql), we have to bind that with MySQLees.
+After installing <a href="https://www.npmjs.com/package/mysql" target="_blank">MySQL Package</a>, we have to bind that with MySQLees.

 ```javascript
 const mysql    = require('mysql');